lamiazain/Robotics-Software-Engineer-Build-My-World/README.md

 - In this project, a design for a simple robot is provided, along with the design of the Gazebo world in which it will operate.

-- A script is written (hello.cpp) to print a welcoming message upon launching the project.
+- A script is written (hello.cpp) to print a welcoming message in terminal upon launching the world.

 - This project was implemented using Ubuntu 18.04.